n-stefan/devilution/README.md

 To compile it to WASM/JSCC (jscc is an extension I'm using for javascript glue files so they don't mix with regular JS in my webpack config), simply run `node build.js`, it should automatically build only the modified files.
 Requires [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) installed.

+The source code in this repository is for non-commerical use only.
+If you use the source code you may not charge others for access to it or any derivative work thereof.

 Original readme can be found in https://github.com/diasurgical/devilution